Writer's block might be ...

 Solution: Care less.
 Calm down.
 You’re not curing cancer.
 Enjoy your ability to suck.
 Realize we all suck when we begin (and often throughout).
 Recognize that sucking during a first draft means that later you can come up behind your own shitty manuscript like a motherfucking editorial ninja and snap its neck and then use its blood to redline the work to make it better.
 Very few people are awesome the first time they try something, anything, and yet we’re trained to believe that writing is easy.
 “Just write,” people offer as their reductive writing advice, which makes this sound as easy as taking your first steps as an infant — and maybe it is, but also remember the infant only managed six first steps before taking a header into the dog’s waterbowl.
 The way through this block is to write.
 Write through your lack of confidence and write through your limited ability.
 Writing through the suck is how you get better at it.

-Goodreads has started an Ask your favorite author section to their site.
+-----Goodreads has started an Ask your favorite author section to their site.

 -------